transdigiware/blockchain/vscode-extension.md

 If you are an existing Red Hat OpenShift customer, CodeReady Workspaces are available at no cost with an OpenShift subscription and can be accessed by joining the [Red Hat developer](https://developers.redhat.com/register/) program.
 Built on the open **Eclipse Che** project, Red Hat CodeReady Workspaces use Kubernetes and containers to provide any member of the development or IT team with a consistent, secure, and preconfigured development environment.
 The user experience is as fast and familiar as the IDE on their laptop.

 **Browser interface**
-The CodeReady Workspaces use the {{site.data.keyword.blockchainfull_notm}} Platform Developer Tools to build a repeatable workspace, designed for development teams to collaborate on smart contract or client applications.
+The CodeReady Workspaces use the {{site.data.keyword.blockchainfull_notm}} Platform Developer Tools to build a repeatable workspace, that is designed for development teams to collaborate on smart contract or client applications.
 Instead of the tooling running on your local machine, it runs in an OpenShift cluster and is accessible through a web browser.
 It includes the same benefits of running the tooling locally including access to tutorials and samples, as well as the syntax highlighting and code completion that you expect from the IDE.

 **Collaboration**
 Teams of developers can work in the same shareable preconfigured environment.
 Onboarding new developers is streamlined as they avoid spending time configuring a local development environment and can get started quickly.

 **Restricted teams**
-This option is particularly beneficial to customers who operate in highly regulated spaces and cannot download tooling locally, allowing them to maintain a secure development environment.
+This option is beneficial to customers who operate in highly regulated spaces and cannot download tooling locally, allowing them to maintain a secure development environment.

 **Familiar development experience**
-The workspace uses the open source **Eclipse Theia IDE**, that serves as the editor component of the CodeReady Workspaces, and includes all of the popular packages, tools, and utilities similar to VS Code and supports VS Code extensions.
-The workspace is also preconfigured with the prerequisite tooling required by the {{site.data.keyword.blockchainfull_notm}} Platform Developer Tooling and can be customized for your development team, such as version control so that you can import projects from **GitHub**.
+The workspace uses the open source **Eclipse Theia IDE** that serves as the editor component of the CodeReady Workspaces, and includes all of the popular packages, tools, and utilities similar to VS Code and supports VS Code extensions.
+The workspace is also preconfigured with the prerequisite tooling that is required by the {{site.data.keyword.blockchainfull_notm}} Platform Developer Tooling and can be customized for your development team, such as version control so that you can import projects from **GitHub**.